 The Processing team having clear communications and collaboration with the Identification, Preservation and Collection teams/nodes is crucial to successfully understand what needs to be evaluated.

 The changing parameters of custodian lists and priorities based on evaluations of reviewed material can have a significant downstream effect on the processing phase.
 The timeframes at this point in the litigation cycle are usually not able to be extended to account for these changes.
-(For more information, see the Analysis Node.)
+(For more information, see the Analysis section.)

 What We Evaluate in Electronic Discovery

 To evaluate something means to systematically determine the merit, worth and significance.
 The thing being evaluated is called the evaluand.
 In the context of electronic data the evaluand could mean e-mail, hard drives and shared network drives.
 These could all appear on different media such as CD-ROMs, DVDs, etc. The next item to understand is what types of files are on the media.

 Why We Need to Evaluate When Processing Electronic Data